systemd/mkosi/mkosi/resources/mkosi.md

     search path for man pages.
 The man page can be generated from the markdown file `mkosi/resources/mkosi.md` e.g via
     `pandoc -t man -s -o mkosi.1 mkosi.md`.

+`dependencies`
+:   Output the list of packages required by mkosi to build and boot
+    images.

+    This list can be piped directly to a package manager to install the packages.
+For example, if the host system uses the dnf package manager, the packages could be installed as follows:

+    ```sh
+    mkosi dependencies | xargs -d '\n' dnf install
+    ```

 `help`
 :   This verb is equivalent to the `--help` switch documented below: it